Pauli resonance states in light nuclei: how they appear and how they can be eliminated: Abstract

 \section{Abstract}

-Systematic analysis of parameters and properties of the Pauli resonance states are performed for light nuclei $^{6}$Li, $^{7}$Li, $^{8}$Be, $^{9}$Be and $^{10}$B, which are treated as two-cluster systems.
-The Pauli resonance states are redundant solutions of the resonating group method appearing when one try use more advanced description of the internal structure of interacting clusters.
-Our calculations are performed in a standard and advanced versions of the resonating group method.
-The standard version employs wave functions of many-particle shell model to describe internal motion of nucleons within each cluster.
-The advanced version is based on three-cluster resonating group method.
-As in the standard version, the internal wave functions of three clusters are approximated by wave functions of many-particle shell model model.
-However, in advanced version one of pair of clusters forms a bound state, and third cluster is considered to interact with such state.
-It is found that the Pauli resonance states in nuclei under consideration have energy between 11 and 46 MeV, and their widths vary from 8 keV to 6.7 MeV.
-Analysis of wave functions of Pauli resonance states and matrix elements of norm kernel allowed us to formulate an effective method for eliminating Pauli resonance states.
-It is demonstrated that this method effectively eliminate all determined the Pauli resonance states.
+A systematic analysis of parameters and properties of the Pauli resonance states is performed for light nuclei $^{6}$Li, $^{7}$Li, $^{8}$Be, $^{9}$Be and $^{10}$B, which are treated as two-cluster systems.
+The Pauli resonance states are redundant solutions of the resonating group method.
+They appear, when one try to use a more advanced description of the internal structure of interacting clusters.
+Our calculations are performed in the standard and advanced versions of the resonating group method.
+The standard version employs wave functions of the many-particle shell model to describe the internal motion of nucleons within each cluster.
+The advanced version is based on a three-cluster resonating group method.
+As in the standard version, the internal wave functions of three clusters are approximated by wave functions of the many-particle shell model.
+However, in the advanced version, a pair of clusters can form a bound state, and then the third cluster is considered to interact with such two clusters, being in such the bound state.
+It is found that the Pauli resonance states in nuclei under consideration are observed at energies between 11 and 46 MeV, and their widths vary from 8 keV to 6.7 MeV.
+The analysis of the wave functions of Pauli resonance states and matrix elements of the norm kernel allowed us to formulate an effective method for eliminating Pauli resonance states.
+It is demonstrated that this method effectively eliminates all determined the Pauli resonance states.